-Jeremy Scahill is one of the three founding editors of The Intercept.
-He is an investigative reporter, war correspondent, and author of the international bestselling books Dirty Wars: The World Is a Battlefield and Blackwater: The Rise of the World’s Most Powerful Mercenary Army.
+Jeremy Scahill is a Senior Correspondent and Editor-at-Large at The Intercept.
+He is one of the three founding editors.
+He is an investigative reporter, war correspondent, and author of the international best-selling books, “Dirty Wars: The World Is a Battlefield” and “Blackwater: The Rise of the World’s Most Powerful Mercenary Army.”
 He has reported from Afghanistan, Iraq, Somalia, Yemen, Nigeria, the former Yugoslavia, and elsewhere across the globe.
 Scahill has served as the national security correspondent for The Nation and Democracy Now!.

 Scahill’s work has sparked several congressional investigations and won some of journalism’s highest honors.
-He was twice awarded the prestigious George Polk Award, in 1998 for foreign reporting and in 2008 for Blackwater.
-Scahill is a producer and writer of the award-winning film Dirty Wars, which premiered at the 2013 Sundance Film Festival and was nominated for an Academy Award.
+He was twice awarded the prestigious George Polk Award, in 1998 for foreign reporting and in 2008 for “Blackwater.”
+Scahill is a producer and writer of the award-winning film “Dirty Wars,” which premiered at the 2013 Sundance Film Festival and was nominated for an Academy Award.

 Noam Chomsky and Jeremy Scahill on the Russia-Ukraine War, the Media, Propaganda, and Accountability